 Our employability record is excellent and you can view current statistics as well as other essential information about our programmes at Unistats:

+The School offers a wide range of post-graduate and post-registration opportunities to further enhance career prospects such as Masters degree programmes and courses leading to qualifications for specialisms including intensive care nursing or specialist practice awards.
 The post-graduate award programmes involve research leading to Masters and Doctoral qualifications, which includes our Professional Doctorate aimed at individuals in advanced clinical or organisational roles which combine elements of practice, research and service improvement in healthcare.

 All students are well-supported in practice placements and the Nursing and Midwifery Council have favourably assessed the quality of mentorship provision and student support in clinical placements concluding 'the university and its partners are commended for their excellent partnership relationships at strategic and operational levels' (NMC UK Wide Quality Assurance Framework Programme Monitoring Report 2011).

 The University’s Careers and Employability Service provides a wide range of resources to help you achieve your graduate ambitions.
 Developing your personal skills and enhancing your employability while at university is becoming increasingly important in today’s job market.

 The Bangor Employability Award (BEA)

 The Bangor Employability Award enables students to build on their transferable skills through the recognition of activities they become involved in during their university life.
 Students can gain points towards the award through extra-curricular activities such as volunteering, attending workshops or actively participating in the Students’ Union’s clubs and societies.

 The Award is open to everyone and taking part in the scheme can make a major difference to your performance in the graduate job market.

 Bangor University runs undergraduate and postgraduate internship schemes twice a year, which allow students to work in a professional environment while learning relevant skills and earning money.